Gratheon/website/blog/2025-10-16 🎒 Visual AI in Agriculture.md

-We attended a Meetup on agriculture:
+We attended a Meetup on agriculture, mostly showcasing voxel51 AI tool use with agriculture background

 https://www.youtube.com/@voxel51